 We have all become accustomed to driving or riding in cars moving at fast speeds.
 Going 55, 65, or 75 miles an hour feels perfectly normal, so much so that it can be easy to forget what that actually means.
 Sadly, thousands of Americans find out every year when they are involved in a head-on car accident and need the services of a Tampa car accident lawyer.

 Whether running head-on into another vehicle also traveling at high speed or hitting a stationary object like a light post or wall, these type of car accidents often lead to catastrophic injuries and deaths.
 While head-on collisions account for only 2% of U.S. car accidents, it is estimated that they are responsible for approximately 10% of all U.S. traffic fatalities.

-How Do Head-On Collisions Happen?
+How Do Head-On Collisions Happen in Florida?

 When travelling down a large, divided, multi-lane highway like I-75, it can be hard to picture how another car could be traveling in the opposite direction.
 Indeed, most car-on-car head-on wrecks happen on smaller, undivided roads.